 - 4.3.1 The Council recognises the key role that publicity of fraud cases plays in deterring other attempts to defraud the Council.
-To that effect, a Publicity Policy is shown in Section 7 A of this policy which sets out these measures in detail. - 4.3.2 The authority's Communications Service will optimise the publicity opportunities associated with anti-fraud and corruption activity within the authority.
+To that effect, a Publicity Policy is shown in Section 7 A of this policy which sets out these measures in detail. - 4.3.2 The Council's Communications team will optimise the publicity opportunities associated with anti-fraud and corruption activity within the authority.
 Communications will also try to ensure that the results of any action taken, including prosecutions, are reported in the media.
-The service will maintain close working relationships with all areas involved in anti-fraud work, but particularly Legal Services and Internal Audit. - 4.3.3 In all cases where financial loss to the authority has occurred, the authority will seek to recover the loss and advertise this fact. - 4.3.4 All anti-fraud and corruption activities, including the update of this policy, will be publicised in order to make employees and the public aware of the authority's commitment to taking action on fraud and corruption when it occurs.
+The service will maintain close working relationships with all areas involved in anti-fraud work, but particularly Legal Services and Internal Audit. - 4.3.3 In all cases where there has been financial loss to the Council, it will seek to recover the loss and advertise this fact. - 4.3.4 All anti-fraud and corruption activities, including the update of this policy, will be publicised in order to make employees and the public aware of the authority's commitment to taking action on fraud and corruption when it occurs.